 1986 Outstanding Contributions through Service to the Profession of Clinical Chemistry

-Sylvia Blatt will receive the 21st AACC Award for Outstanding Contributions through Service to Clinical Chemistry as a Profession.
+Sylvia Blatt will receive the 21st the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions through Service to Clinical Chemistry as a Profession.
 This award is sponsored by Fisher Scientific, an Allied Company.